 Angle closure glaucoma is a rare, but serious form of glaucoma that requires immediate medical attention.

-Closed angle glaucoma develops as a result of a sudden build up of IOP— rising to a dangerous level in just a few hours.
+Closed angle glaucoma develops as a result of a sudden build up of eye pressure (intraocular pressure, IOP)— rising to a dangerous level in just a few hours.

 - Glaucoma affects up to 5% of adults ages 70 and above, and increases to over 9% for those 80 and older.

 - Angle closure glaucoma accounts for less than 20% of all glaucoma cases.

 - About 1 in 1,000 people develop angle closure glaucoma in their lifetime.

 - Angle closure glaucoma typically affects people over the age of 40, and most frequently occurs around age 60-70 years.

 Symptoms of angle closure glaucoma